In December 2017 the Eurasian Harm Reduction Association (EHRA) was selected a host of the region of Eastern Europe and Central Asia (EECA).

-Objective 2.
-Improve the overall impact of Global Fund programs and interventions, and disease responses more globally through strengthened engagement of civil society and communities affected by HIV, tuberculosis and malaria.
+- Improve the overall impact of Global Fund programs and interventions, and disease responses more globally through strengthened engagement of civil society and communities affected by HIV and tuberculosis.

-Objective 4.
-Support strategic civil society and community capacity development initiatives through fostering spaces for engagement and collective participation in key decision-making processes, in particular as they relate to community, rights and gender.
+- Support strategic civil society and community capacity development initiatives through fostering spaces for engagement and collective participation in key decision-making processes, in particular as they relate to community, rights and gender

-Countries covered by project: Eastern Europe and Central Asia
+Countries of implementation: Eastern Europe and Central Asia

 Project timeline: December 2017 – April 2020

 Overall budget: 450 000 USD

 Project donor: The Global Fund to Fight AIDS, Tuberculosis and Malaria